upendrak/swc-stanford-20180329/sessions/shell.rst

 	$ ls -F
 	Desktop/		data/			north-pacific-gyre/	pizza.cfg		writing/	creatures/		molecules/		notes.txt		solar.pdf

 Here, we can see that ``/users/nelle`` contains six sub-directories.
 The names that don't have trailing slashes, like ``notes.txt``, ``pizza.cfg``, and ``solar.pdf``, are plain files.
-And note that there is a space between ``ls`` and ``-F``: without it, the shell thinks we're trying to run a command called ``ls-F``, which doesn't exist.
+And note that there is a space between ``ls`` and ``-F``, without it, the shell thinks we're trying to run a command called ``ls-F``, which doesn't exist.

 |file_system3|

 ..
 Note ::

 	You may have noticed that all of Nelle's files' names are "something dot something".
-This is just a convention: we can call a file mythesis or almost anything else we want.
+This is just a convention: we can call a file ``mythesis`` or almost anything else we want.
 However, most people use two-part names most of the time to help them (and their programs) tell different kinds of files apart.
 The second part of such a name is called the filename extension, and indicates what type of data the file holds: ``.txt`` signals a plain text file, ``.pdf`` indicates a PDF document, ``.cfg`` is a configuration file full of parameters for some program or other, and so on.

 	This is just a convention, albeit an important one.
 Files contain bytes: it's up to us and our programs to interpret those bytes according to the rules for PDF documents, images, and so on.

 	Naming a PNG image of a whale as ``whale.mp3`` doesn't somehow magically turn it into a recording of whalesong, though it might cause the operating system to try to open it with a music player when someone double-clicks it.

-Now let's take a look at what's in Nelle's data directory by running ``ls -F data``, i.e., the command ls with the arguments ``-F`` and ``data``.
+Now let's take a look at what's in Nelle's data directory by running ``ls -F data``, i.e., the command ``ls`` with the arguments ``-F`` and ``data``.
 The second argument --- the one without a leading dash --- tells ls that we want a listing of something other than our current working directory:

 .. code-block :: bash